cyberbono3/gkr-protocol/README.md

     - `w1_tilda` is lagrange interpolation of gate-value function for layer 1
     - `w2_tilda` is lagrange interpolation of gate-value function for layer 2

 ## Important:
 The whole point of GKR  protocol is to avoid committing to intermediate values of a circuit.
 Assumption: Without commitments, V knows an input and goes layer by layer.

+## Sumcheck protocol overview

+Let `g` be n-variate polynomial over finite field `F`.
+Let `g` have degree 3.

+Compute sum of `g(x)` over input `x = {0,1}^n`

+Task: offload hard work of computing a sum to prover P.

+This is public coin procool, so we can apply Fiat-Shamir to make it non-interactive.

+Procotol has of `n` rounds ( number of variables in polynomial `g`).

+Verifier `V` time O(n) field ops

+## Sumcheck protocol steps:

+1. `P` sends claimed answer C,  `S1(x)` claimed to be equal `h(x)  = sum of g(x) over input (x1...xn)`
+2. V picks random `r` from finite field `F` and sends it to P
+3. V checks if `S(r) = h(r)` holds.
+Completeness: if prover P honest, this check will pass.
+4. Repeat this process `n` rounds.
+    Soundness error <= n/|F|.
+As long as field F is big enouph, we keep this probability negligible.

+**WARNING**: This is an academic proof-of-concept prototype, and in particular has not received careful code review.
+This implementation is NOT ready for production use.

 **WARNING**: This is an academic proof-of-concept prototype, and in particular has not received careful code review.
 This implementation is NOT ready for production use.